demisto/content/Packs/IBMResilientSystems/Scripts/IbmAddNote/README.md

-Use this script to add a note with a tag (the "Note tag to IBM" defined in the instance configuration) as an entry in XSOAR, which will then be mirrored as a note to a IBM QRadar SOAR incident.
+Use this script to add a note with a tag (the "Note tag to IBM" defined in the instance configuration) as an entry in Cortex XSOAR, which will then be mirrored as a note to a IBM QRadar SOAR incident.
 This script should be run within an incident.

 ## Script Data